sychan/kb_sdk_docs/source/tutorial/4_helloworld.rst

 View the |Documenting_link| page for more on the how this file is used.

 Finally, if you made any changes, run ``kb-sdk validate`` from the base of your app directory (e.g., run_{uid}HelloWorld) and make sure it passes!
-Now we can start to work on the functionality of the app.
+After validation, now we can start to work on the functionality of the app.

 .. note::